 The Gambling Control Authority was also granted powers to crack down on unauthorized Lithuanian betting sites.
 Local financial institutions and internet service providers must cut off all access to blacklisted operators at the authority’s demand.

 Potential Showdown with the EU?

-Lithuania’s gambling laws have come under withering criticism since going into effect on January 1st, 2016.
-Operators from around the world have decried the licensing conditions which require licensed sites to establish an in-country office and operate a minimum number of brick-and-mortar casinos in Lithuania.
+Lithuania’s gambling laws have come under withering criticism since taking effect on January 1st, 2016.
+Operators worldwide have decried the licensing conditions which require licensed sites to establish an in-country office and operate a minimum number of brick-and-mortar casinos in Lithuania.

-Unibet recently called the gaming laws “unenforceable” and said that it expects the EU to reject Lithuania’s gaming laws.
-This statement came after Lithuania’s top gaming regulator added Unibet to the blacklist of websites that local ISPs are required to block.
-Other major brands such as William Hill have also been added to the blacklist after refusing to conform to Lithuania’s gaming laws.
+Unibet called the law “unenforceable” and predicted the EU would reject Lithuania’s betting laws.
+This statement came after Lithuania’s top regulator added Unibet to the blacklist of betting sites that local ISPs must block.
+Other major brands, such as William Hill, have also been added to the blacklist after refusing to conform to Lithuania’s gaming laws.

 A showdown between Lithuanian lawmakers and the EU appears increasingly likely.
 Other EU member states have attempted to pass similar legislation (requiring a physical presence in the country) and have subsequently found themselves at odds with the EU.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.